+How to get it all done in the current demanding, changing trade environment?
 The series is an excellent introduction for staff dealing with soy trade in companies, financial institutions, platforms, civil society organizations, but also offers a recap of essentials and important updates for longer term soy experts.
-The classes offer opportunity for Q & A and dialogue.

 We could never do this alone.
-In this series CSI hasput at work its expert board members and peers from WWF, GIZ, GMP +, RTRS, Donau Soja, ProTerra, IDH, ADP, ENSI, Proforest, TFA, Solidaridad, FEFAC, ITC, TRASE, and other.
+In this series CSI hasput at work its expert board members and peers from WWF, GIZ, GMP +, RTRS, Donau Soja, ProTerra, IDH, ADP, ENSI, Proforest, TFA, Solidaridad, FEFAC, ITC, TRASE, VISEC and other.

 Participants subscribed for the whole series and before summer 2025 had access to all recordings, links and (upon request) written materials if they attended at least three online sessions.
 Now, the material is public, see below.

-The classes took place on Thursdays:
+The classes took place on:

 April 3, 14:00-15:30.
 On the WHY of deforestation-free, legal, traceable, conversion-free, sustainable agricultural practices in soy.